British Photographer Dean Homer

-Dean Homer is a British Photographer based in London, UK and he travel out to South East Asia often, mainly Singapore and Manila.
+Dean Homer is a British photographer based in London, UK and he travels out to South East Asia often, mainly Singapore and Manila.
 We spoke with Dean to ask him more about his career as a photographer, and of course to bring you guys a special photo series from his work.

 College was like stepping back in time, the syllabus was probably written by Ansel Adams.
-For sure, we learnt the fundamentals.
-The first year, we shot mainly in the studio with tungsten lights and 5x4 monorail cameras with clockwork lenses.
+For sure, we learned the fundamentals.
+In the first year, we shot mainly in the studio with tungsten lights and 5×4 monorail cameras with clockwork lenses.
 In the afternoons, we processed the sheet film in trays before printing.
 By the end of the semester, we knew the monochrome process inside out.
-College was a great experience which taught me the technical side of photography.
-The artistic side of photography, I learnt while doing an apprenticeship.
+College was a great experience that taught me the technical side of photography.
+The artistic side of photography, I learned while doing an apprenticeship.
 I saw some incredible portraits done by a local photographer, so I walked into his studio and asked if I could help out on weekends.
 This eventually landed me.
-A full time job has his studio assistant.
-By working closely with the photographer, it gave me the insight into the creative process and how to produce outstanding images.
+A full-time job has a studio assistant.
+By working closely with the photographer, it gave me insight into the creative process and how to produce outstanding images.

 What camera do you use most of the time?